Frky/scat/README.md

 **(WIP)** We recently hired an internship student to do this work (much cheaper).

 ### Non object-oriented binaries only
+For now, `scat` is not capable of performing inference on object-oriented programs.
+The reason of this is that `scat` relies on the calling convention, and specificities introduced by object-oriented programs (and in particular *thiscall* convention) have not been studied yet.

 ### Calling convention
+As mentioned previously, `scat` relies on the knowledge of the calling convention.
+The approach proposed can be easily adapted to any calling convention.
+However, the work has only been done for `x86-64 System V AMD64` calling convention.
+Therefore, only this kind of binaries can be analysed for now.